JaydenMoore/U-Plan/README.md

 ## 🤖 Copilot Prompt

-> "Create a React + FastAPI prototype called *Urban Planner AI*.
+> "Create a React + FastAPI prototype called *U-Plan*.
 The user clicks on a Mapbox map to get latitude and longitude.
 The backend calls NASA POWER API to fetch rainfall and temperature data, calculates flood and heat risks, and returns them as JSON.
 The frontend displays the data in a styled card using Tailwind CSS."

 ---